 A picture identification card (ID) will be made for all students free of charge.
 A \$10.00 fee will be charged for replacing lost ID's.
-The card should be retained over all semesters that the student is enrolled at DCOM.
-All registered students must carry their ID and surrender their ID card if asked by a staff member of the institution (including Resident

-Assistants, Resident Directors, and Security).
-All valid IDs are used for identification, to check out library books, to obtain admission to most campus activities, entrance into DCOM facilities, and are useful as a form of identification in the surrounding community as well.
-It is the student's responsibility to have the ID validated each semester with the Office of Admissions and Student Advancement.
-A possible fine of \$25.00 will be assessed to any student not in possession of his/her DCOM student I.D. upon request by LMU personnel.
+The card should be retained over all semesters that the student is enrolled at LMU.
+All registered students must carry their ID and surrender their ID card if asked by a staff member of the institution (including Resident Assistants, Resident Directors, and Security).
+All valid IDs are used for identification, to check out library books, to obtain admission to most campus activities, entrance into CVM facilities, and are useful as a form of identification in the surrounding community as well.
+It is the student's responsibility to have the ID validated each semester with the Office of Student Services and Admissions.
+A possible fine of \$25.00 will be assessed to any student not in possession of his/her CVM student I.D. upon request by LMU personnel.
+All CVM students must have their University ID badge (visibly) when on campus or in any LMU facility.
+Any student on campus after-hours or on weekends requesting facility access must have an LMU ID badge to verify identity.
+Campus Police & Security will need to see your LMU ID badge before you gain access to the facility.
+If you have forgotten your LMU ID badge you may be asked to show a picture ID, such as a driver's license.
+If you can't provide an LMU ID Badge or valid Driver's License/State approved ID, access may be denied.